Aman035/solidity-learnings/0-Basics/Readme.md

 Welcome to the Solidity Basics directory!

 This directory covers the basic concepts of Solidity.
-The practice subdirectory consists of some concepts which I found essential to practice or to experiment with.
+All the contracts implemented in this directory are some concepts which I found essential to practice or to experiment with.
+All the contracts are implemented using `remix`.

 ## Learnings + References